-On today’s episode, we discuss how the launch and run your own, in-house, security dispatch center.
+On the final part our ultimate guide to running a security dispatch center series, we discuss how the launch and run your own, in-house, security dispatch center.
 Customer service is one of the best ways for your company to differentiate itself from the competition.
 A dedicated in-house dispatch center can set you apart from competitors that either have officers in the field handle calls or outsource the work to an overseas call center.

 Having your own call center can dramatically increase the quality of your customer service and the functions you can carry out for customers.
 It helps you make the transition from being a vendor to a partner.
 However, it also takes a lot of time and effort to set up and work efficiently.